oplS17projects/DHill-and-JGoguen/README.md

 - Will you use lazy evaluation approaches?

 ### External Technologies
-You are encouraged to develop a project that connects to external systems.
-For example, this includes systems that:

-- retrieve information or publish data to the web
-- generate or process sound
-- control robots or other physical systems
-- interact with databases

 We will be using arduino sensors to obtain data and store in a database for analysis.

-### Data Sets or other Source Materials
-If you will be working with existing data, where will you get those data from?
-(Dowload from a website?
-Access in a database?
-Create in a simulation you will build? ...)

-How will you convert your data into a form usable for your project?

-If you are pulling data from somewhere, actually go download it and look at it before writing the proposal.
-Explain in some detail what your plan is for accomplishing the necessary processing.

-If you are using some other starting materials, explain what they are.
-Basically: anything you plan to use that isn't code.

 ### Deliverable and Demonstration